SGenheden/Tutorials/SolvationSolute/README.md

     gmx grompp -f em.mdp -c toluene_wat.gro -p toluene_wat.top -o toluene_wat_em.tpr
     gmx mdrun -deffnm toluene_wat_em

+And then we will do a short 1 ns equilibration in the NPT ensemble.
 For your own research project, you might want at this stage carry out some additional equilibration stage.
-For the purpose of this tutorial, we will skip this step.
+For the purpose of this tutorial, this short equilibration will do.

+    gmx grompp -f equil.mdp -c toluene_wat_em.gro -p toluene_wat.top -o toluene_wat_equil.tpr -maxwarn 1
+    gmx mdrun -deffnm toluene_wat_equil

 To setup the free energy simulation, we will use the provided `dg_template.mdp` file.
 It will perform a 6 ns simulation per lambda state.
 However, as the names implies, it is only a template and we will have to finalize it.